RevealBi/Documentation/en/dashboards/exporting-dashboards/excel-data-format.md

   - **Don't Include** - include only the visualizations' data in the Excel sheets.

->[NOTE!]
+>[!NOTE]
 > **Supported visualizations**.
-The following chart visualizations can be **directly included** in the Excel sheets: Column, Line, Bar,Area, StackedColumn, StackedArea, StackedBar, Pie,Doughnut, Funnel, Composite.
-The following visualizations are **converted** to similar types before being included in the Excel sheet:
+The following chart visualizations can be **directly included** in the Excel sheets: Column, Line, Bar, Area, StackedColumn, StackedArea, StackedBar, Pie, Doughnut, Funnel, Composite, Scatter, Bubble, Sparklines.

->  - Spline and StepLine ⇒ Line;
->  - SplineArea and StepArea ⇒ Area.
+> The following visualizations are **converted** to similar types before being included in the Excel sheet: Spline and StepLine ⇒ Line; SplineArea and StepArea ⇒ Area.